 National Genealogical Society member

-Using your DNA test results from ancestry.com, FTDNA, 23andMe or MyHeritage we can group your DNA matches into probable family clusters and provide clues as to the shared ancestor in each of the family tree groups.
-Your genealogy DNA testing can be used to enhance your family tree, confirm or refute family tree lines, and correct mis-attributed parentage.
-For adoptees, your DNA results can be used to fill in the unknown parentage of your family tree lines.
+Using your DNA test results from ancestry.com, FTDNA, 23andMe or MyHeritage, Genetic Genealogy Research, LLC uses genetic genealogy in conjunction with traditional genealogy research to help adoptees identify their biological parents, and to help people identify and solve misattributed parentage, and other brick walls, in their family trees.
+Your genealogy DNA testing can be used to enhance your family tree, confirm or refute family tree lines, and correct misattributed parentage.
+For adoptees, your DNA results can be used to fill in the family tree lines of your unknown parentage.

 Analysis of your DNA test results to confirm or refute your family tree.
 Specializing in resolving unknown parentage and misattributed parentage cases.

-Fee for genetic genealogy research is $25/hour; minimum fee is $50 for 2 hours; additional time billed in 15 minute increments
+Fee for genetic genealogy research is $25/hour; minimum fee is $100 for 4 hours of research; additional time billed in 15 minute increments

 Topics for speaking engagements include: